spren9er/s9icongen/README.md

 ./s9icongen.rb my_icon.png
 ```

-The first argument is the filename of the icon file.
+The first argument is the filename of the icon image (should be quadratic and at least 1024x1024 in size).
 By default only iPhone icon files are generated.
 If one supplies a second argument (`ipad` or `universal`), iPad icon files or iPhone/iPad icon files are generated respectively.

 ## Rubymotion